-HOUSING JUSTICE DOESN’T STOP AT THE RISING COSTS OF RENT.
+HOUSING JUSTICE DOES NOT STOP AT THE RISING COST OF RENT.

 Affordable housing includes affordable utilities.
-Together, we can advocate for clean, efficient energy and make EveryHome safe, healthy, and affordable.
+Together, we can advocate for clean, efficient utilities and make EveryHome safe, healthy, and affordable.

-IN LOUISVILLE, higher energy bills ARE putTING affordable housing out of reach.
+IN LOUISVILLE, high utility bills ARE putTING affordable housing out of reach.

-• Energy Affordability is the ability to warm and cool your home, to have hot or cool water, breathable air, lighting, cooking areas, and free of water damage/mold.
+• Utility Affordability is the ability to warm and cool your home, to have hot or cool water, breathable air, lighting, cooking areas, and free of water damage/mold.

 •

-• Energy affordability promotes the ability for residents to be able to afford their energy bills while also paying for other living expenses, such as food or medicine, without feeling cost burdened.
-You cannot have affordable housing without affordable energy.
+• Utility affordability promotes the ability for residents to be able to afford their utility bills while also paying for other living expenses, such as food or medicine, without feeling cost burdened.
+You cannot have affordable housing without affordable utilities.

-Those who spend more than 10% are considered severely energy cost burdened.
+Those who spend more than 10.5% combined are considered severely utility cost burdened.

 Affordability In Louisville.